KaneWANG0816/RR/README.md

 Please set or modify args before training or testing

 ### Try pre-trained derain model
+Create a folder called 'out' with two subfolder called 'rain100L' and 'rain100H'<br>
+where the derain result shows<br>

 [derain.py](derain.py) for test on derain samples

 ## Evaluatoin Results